 I grew up with a phrase that was often times repeated, “Enjoy the journey!”
 There is a lot of peace that can come with that statement.
 While not every day is easy to enjoy, every day can be used to teach us things about ourselves.
 Allow me just a moment to tell you about my journey and how the Life Enhancement Clinic came to be.

-I was born and raised in Texas City, TX and from the age of four years old I knew I wanted to be a doctor.
-There was a brief stint of wanting to be a garbage man mixed in that time period, but for the most part my focus and direction was always to be a doctor.
+I was born and raised in Texas City, TX and from the age of four years old, I knew I wanted to be a doctor.
+There was a brief stint of wanting to be a garbage man mixed in that time period, but for the most part, my focus and direction were always to be a doctor.
 One of the biggest influences in my life at that young age was actually our family doctor.
 This was back in the day where he still made house calls, carried the black medical bag, and took care of his patients from cradle to grave.
 I remember as I grew older I was inspired by the relationship that he was able to create with his patients.

 Fast forward to 1990 and our family moved from Texas to North Dakota.
 It was a memorable day because not only were we leaving our entire family behind in Texas, but we were leaving on my 12th birthday.
 I attended junior high and high school in Mandan.
 My plans were still to be a doctor.
 I began to weigh out my options.
 I considered working in ER/trauma.
 I had the opportunity to observe in a large Emergency Department in Houston, TX with my aunt.
 I remember asking the ER physician who had been practicing for about ten years how he liked his job.
 His answer to me?
 He stated, “I liked my job.”
 That really made me start rethinking the trauma route.
-I considered cardiology, family medicine and general surgery.
+I considered cardiology, family medicine, and general surgery.
 Then one day in high school my focus changed.

 I was stopped at a stoplight one day before school.
 Simply waiting to turn on Main Street, head to the school and get my day started when…WHAM…all of the sudden I was struck by the car behind me.
 After the unmistakable surge of adrenaline and the confusion as to what happened, I was able to get out of my car and go through the “post-accident ritual”.
 The police report, the exchange of insurance information, then contacting my insurance company, etc, etc. Later that day, though, the pain in the neck started, the headaches started, and the overall body aches began in force.
 The over-the-counter pain relievers didn’t help so I went in for something stronger.
 Those didn’t help the greatest so an orthopedic consult was scheduled.
 At 17 years old I met with an orthopedic surgeon that rushed me through an examination, talked about living with pain, and the future route of potential surgery.
 Not something I wanted to hear at that point in my life.